braph-software/BRAPH-2/README.md

 # Installation

-BRAPH 2 requires at least MATLAB 2021a.
-BRAPH 2 requires both *Statistics and Machine Learning Toolbox* and *Parallel Computing Toolbox*.
-For deep learning analysis, *Deep Learning Toolbox* and *Deep Learning Toolbox Converter for ONNX Model Format* are also needed.
+BRAPH 2 requires at least **MATLAB R2021a**.
+BRAPH 2 requires both **Statistics and Machine Learning Toolbox** and **Parallel Computing Toolbox**.
+For deep learning analysis, **Deep Learning Toolbox** and **Deep Learning Toolbox Converter for ONNX Model Format** are also needed.

 To install BRAPH 2, first clone this repository or download via zip.
-After launching MATLAB, change the current folder to *braph2genesis* and run braph2genesis (you may have to add it to the path).
+After launching MATLAB, change the current folder to **braph2genesis** and run *braph2genesis* (you may have to add it to the path).
 This installation takes around 5 minutes.
 This installation will be only needed once, or every time you add a new functionality to BRAPH 2.
-You can also check the instruction for installation on our website <a href="http://braph.org/software/braph-2/ "></a>.
+You can also check the <a href="http://braph.org/software/braph-2/ ">installation section</a> on our website.

 # Using BRAPH 2